romrawinjp/romrawinjp.github.io/content/projects/mineral.md

 # analytics.google.SiteVerificationTag: "XYZabc"
 ---

-As a chemical engineer who is already nerdy about chemical bonds and stuff, one thing in the world that perfectly shows how chemicals react is minerals.
-As a mineral nerdy, here are some fun models and shader nodes I made in Blender.
+As a chemical engineer who is already obsessive about chemical bonding and such, minerals are one of the few things in the universe that precisely demonstrate how chemicals react.
+Here are some interesting Blender models and shader nodes I created (as a mineral nerd).